rbrastad/starter-coreui/README.md

 **React files**

-All react files is foud in  src -> resources -> assets -> app
+All react files is in src -> resources -> assets -> app

 **SASS files**

-All SASS files is found in  src -> resources -> assets -> scss
+All SASS files is in src -> resources -> assets -> scss

 ### Transpiling and bundling on change
 React and sass files needs to be transpiled and compiled when developed.
 Transpiling, compiling and bundling is done with webpack.